courtneylwhite/tonights_special/README.md

 _Did I use the rest of the parmesan when I made meatballs last week?
 Better get some more to be safe (repeat 4 more times)_

 The core features of this app will allow a user to
-- Create groceries and add them to their pantry
+- Create groceries and add them
-- Create recipes and add them to their recipe box
+- Create recipes and add them
 - View suggested recipes they can make from their current supplies
 - View suggested recipes they are close to having all of the ingredients for
 - Create grocery lists based on missing ingredients from recipes